 Sample project plan example – Section 7: Communication management

-It contains communication planning for a different type of communication between different stakeholders and the project team. sample for communication matrix below:
+It contains communication planning for a different types of communication between different stakeholders and the project team. sample for communication matrix below:

 Sample project plan example – Section 8: Risk management